carpentries-incubator/gitlab-novice/episodes/01-navigation.md

 entry."}

 The first tab, “Your projects”, lists all projects that you are a member of.
-When you create a project you automatically become a member and others can add you as a member to a project.
-We will learn about another way to become a member of a project in the [episode on groups](04-collaboration.md).
+When you create a project you automatically become a member.
+In addition, others can add you as a member to a project.
+We will learn about another way to become a member of a project in the [episode on groups](05-groups.md).

 The second tab, “Starred projects”, lists projects that you have “starred”.
-In this context “starring” it is similar to bookmarks in a browser.
+In this context, “starring” is similar to bookmarks in a browser.
 Every project homepage shows a widget in the upper right corner labeled “Star”.
-By pressing it you “star” or bookmark the project.
+By pressing it you “star” the project and thus make it appear in that list.

 The third tab, “Explore projects”, lists all projects that you can access.
 This includes all projects from the “Your projects” tab as well as all projects that